Buckey O'Neill Monument

-The Bucky O'Neill Monument, also known as the Rough Rider Monument, was created by Solon Borglum and is an equestrian sculpture of Buckey O'Neill and honors a group of men who gallantly served their country during the Spanish–American War in 1898.
+The Buckey O'Neill Monument, also known as the Rough Rider Monument, was created by Solon Borglum and is an equestrian sculpture of Buckey O'Neill and honors a group of men who gallantly served their country during the Spanish–American War in 1898.
 It is located at Courthouse Plaza, Prescott, Arizona.
 It was dedicated on July 3, 1907 and was rededicated on June 6, 1982, and again on July 3, 1998.